jonathanpberger/design-testing-leanux/scratch.md

 # TDD for Design Scratchpad

+# Agile Manifest Principles => Problems Agile Solves

+> Our highest priority is to satisfy the customer through early and continuous delivery of valuable software.

+Customers aren't satisfied when product isn't delivered.

+> Welcome changing requirements, even late in development.
+Agile processes harness change for the customer's competitive advantage.

+Changing requirements hurts.

+> Deliver working software frequently, from a couple of weeks to a couple of months, with a preference to the shorter timescale.

+Infrequent delivery hurts.

+> Business people and developers must work together daily throughout the project.

+Lack of communication bw dev and bness hurts.

+> Build projects around motivated individuals.
+Give them the environment and support they need, and trust them to get the job done.

+Motivation wanes.

+> The most efficient and effective method of conveying information to and within a development team is face-to-face conversation.

+Low-fidelity comms hurt.

+> Working software is the primary measure of progress.

+Time is wasted on distractions.

+> Agile processes promote sustainable development.
+The sponsors, developers, and users should be able to maintain a constant pace indefinitely.

+Unsustainable pace hurts people and businesses.

+> Continuous attention to technical excellence and good design enhances agility.

+High cost of change is bad for business.

+> Simplicity--the art of maximizing the amount of work not done--is essential.

+Doing unnecessary work hurts.

+> The best architectures, requirements, and designs emerge from self-organizing teams.

+Seagull management hurts.

+> At regular intervals, the team reflects on how to become more effective, then tunes and adjusts its behavior accordingly.

+Sclerosis hurts.

+---

+## Shorter

+### Things that hurt:

+- Changing requirements
+- Seagull management
+- Low-fidelity (or lack of) communication
+- Doing unnecessary work
+- Infrequent delivery
+- Sclerotic process
+- Unsustainable pace

+### The Result:
+- Time is wasted on distractions
+- Motivation wanes
+- High cost of change is bad for business
+- Customers aren't satisfied

+---

 # Notes from when I was sleeping

 [x] multiple styles sheets? eg standard, jpb, etc.